1.0 Introduction

 6.3 Install CA Certificate in the Personal Store

-To install the certificate into your store:
+Perform the following steps to install the certificate into your store:

 Run the following command from the command prompt terminal: